-This post is not about Aindreas Ó Céirín (1840-1915), better known as Brother Walfrid from Ireland and who founded the Scottish football club Celtic.
+This post isn’t about Aindreas Ó Céirín (1840-1915), better known as Brother Walfrid from Ireland and who founded the Scottish football club Celtic.
 No, this post is about the original.
 The Frisian named Walfrid.
 Who was murdered by a bunch of roaming Vikings in the late tenth century.
-These atrocities took place at the village of Bedum.
-In the part of former Frisia what is province Groningen today.
-Walfrid was captured by the Norsemen, and taken to their encampment where he was beheaded.
-But, like the song of Gerry & the Pacemakers, Walfrid held his head up high, and was not afraid of the dark.
-At least, if we are to believe the legends.
+These atrocities took place in the village of Bedum.
+In the part of former Frisia what’s the (still exploited and tormented) province Groningen today.
+Walfrid was captured by the Norsemen and taken to their encampment, where he was beheaded.
+But, like the song of Gerry & the Pacemakers, Walfrid held his head up high, and wasn’t afraid of the dark.
+At least, if we’re to believe the legends.

-Walfrid did not die alone.
+Walfrid didn’t die alone.
 His son Radfrid was also murdered by the wild Vikings.
 Walfrid and Radfrid must have lived in the second half of the tenth century.
 Walfrid’s name is also spelled as Walfried, Waldefrid, Wilfrid, Walfridus or Wolfryt.
 His place of origin is usually mentioned as well.
-So, Walfrid of Bedum.
-But also, Walfrid of Bedderwald, or Walfrid of Bodderwald as the smaller region where he lived was known back then.
+So, typically Walfrid of Bedum.
+But also, Walfrid of Bedderwald, or Walfrid of Bodderwald, as the smaller region where he lived was known back then.
 Son Radfrid’s name is also written as Radfried, Ratfridum or Radfridus.

 Concerning its meaning, the name Walfrid is composed of the Old Frisian verb walda ‘to rule’ and the word frethe ‘peace’ (Mulder-Bakker 2021).
-Compare frethe with frede in modern Mid-Frisian speech, meaning peace still.
-Hence, the ‘peace ruler’.
+Compare frethe with frede in modern Mid-Frisian speech, meaning ‘peace’ still.
+Hence, the ‘ruler of peace’.
 The name Radfrid consists of rad or red meaning ‘council’ and frethe (Van Schaik 1985).

-The raid of the Vikings of Frisia between the River Lauwers in the west and the River Ems in the east, including the killing of Walfrid and Radfrid, is described in the Passio Sanctorum Martyrum Walfridi et Radfridi ‘passion of the holy martyrs Walfrid and Radfrid’.
+The raid of the Vikings of Frisia between the river Lauwers in the west and the river Ems in the east, including the killing of Walfrid and Radfrid, is described in the Passio Sanctorum Martyrum Walfridi et Radfridi ‘passion of the holy martyrs Walfrid and Radfrid’.
 This text of an anonymous author is dated around 1100.
 So, give or take 150 years after the whole tragedy.
-It is thought the author was a cleric of the Diocese of Münster.
+It’s thought the author was a cleric of the Diocese of Münster.
 This part of Frisia, more or less modern province Groningen with the exception of villa Groninghe ‘settlement Groningen’, resorted under the Diocese of Münster.
-The rich villa Groninghe, however, resorted under the Diocese of Utrecht.
+Rich villa Groninghe, however, resorted under the Diocese of Utrecht.
 Based upon this medieval account the Passio Walfridi many legends were built.

 So, what happened 1,000 years ago?

-When the Norse raiders arrived on the coast of Frisia, at least three battles took place.
+When the Norse raiders made landfall on the coast of Frisia, at least three battles took place.
 Initially, the Vikings were driven back by the Frisians, despite the Frisians being outnumbered.
-Then, the Vikings managed to regroup and after two more battles defeated the Frisians with much pain and effort (Alberdingk Thijm 1861).
+Then, the Vikings managed to regroup.
+After two more battles, the Vikings defeated the Frisians with much pain and effort (Alberdingk Thijm 1861).
 Now the Vikings started plundering, mutilating, torturing and murdering in the area between the rivers Lauwers and Ems.
-Possibly sailing up the River Hunze, and perhaps the River Fivel too.
-Both rivers leading all the way to the settlement of Groningen.
-This settlement was sacked and the Saint Martin church, locally known as Martinikerk, reduced to ashes.
+Possibly, sailing up the river Hunze, and perhaps the river Fivel too.
+Both rivers leading all the way to Groninghe ‘Groningen’.
+This settlement was sacked.
+In addition the Saint Martin church, locally known as Martinikerk, was reduced to ashes.

-On their way back to their longships, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
-The cella was located where the Saint Walfrid church of Bedum with its pockmarked walls stands today.
-Walfrid was an illiterate and pious man who walked barefoot twice, every day of the year to Groningen.
+On their way back from Groninghe to their longships, probably carrying the booty, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
+The cella was located where the Saint Walfrid church of Bedum with its medieval pockmarked walls stands today.
+Walfrid was an illiterate and pious man who walked barefoot twice, every single day of the year to Groninghe.
 To attend matins, mass and vespers.
-Walfrid had prophesied the raid of the Vikings, and that he himself would die on the occasion.
+Walfrid had prophesied the raid of the Norsemen, moreover that he himself would die on the occasion.
 The Vikings walked Walfrid to their encampment near their ships.
 Here they tortured Walfrid and, finally, beheaded him.
 Merely because he was a Christian.
-According to the abovementioned Passio Walfridi, this is.
+Everything according to the abovementioned Passio Walfridi, this is.

-Killing Walfrid was not enough.
+Killing Walfrid wasn’t enough.
 His son Radfrid was murdered as well.
-Therasia, the wife of Walfrid and mother of Radfrid, found her son’s body in the reed opposite their farmstead.
-Across the River Hunze.
+Therasia, the wife of Walfrid and mother of Radfrid, found her son’s body in the reed opposite their yard.
+Across the river Hunze.
 Somehow, his body was too heavy to be lifted.
 Therefore, Radfrid was buried on the spot where he was killed and found.
 After they had dug a grave, the body of Radfrid suddenly was as light as air.
 The heavily mutilated body of her husband was bought free from the Norsemen.
 The necessary silver was paid by the kin of Walfrid, some of whom were still alive when it all happened.
 Walfrid’s remains were buried in his cella.
-The element of this story that the dead body of a spiritual person could not be moved, can be found in the legend of Saint Fris as well, a Frisian saint venerated in southern France to this day (see our post Like Father, unlike Son).
+That the dead body of a spiritual person couldn’t be moved, is a fragment which can be found in the legend of Saint Fris as well.
+Fris is a Frisian saint, said to be the son of king Radbod, venerated in southern France to this day (see our post Like Father, unlike Son).

-Why the raiding Scandinavians took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
-Was it simply because he was a christian?
-If this was the case, then there would have been many more christians to be treated the same way.
-We humbly think it must have had to do with Walfrid’s high social position is the region, which also becomes clear from the silver his kin paid to ransom the body.
-The details concerning Walfrid cultivating and possessing quite some plots of land, also indicate that he was not a nobody.
+Why the scourging Scandinavians took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
+Was it simply because he was a Christian?
+If this was the case, then there would have been many more Christians to be treated the same way.
+We humbly think it must have had to do with Walfrid’s high social position in the region.
+Something which also becomes clear from the silver his kin paid to ransom the body.
+Details concerning Walfrid cultivating and possessing quite some plots of land, also indicate that he wasn’t a nobody.
 Walfrid belonged to the ruling elite in Frisian society.
 A class settling disputes through feuds and strengthening bonds through drinking and eating parties (Mulder-Bakker 2021).
 In other words, Walfrid represented value for the ruthless raiders.
 Probably, alive the Vikings could have received even more silver.
 Why they killed him and not ransomed him for more silver alive, though, is open for debate.

 If Viking history is your thing, find an overview of battles in our post Frisia, a Viking Graveyard.
-Hopefully the title is not too much of a spoiler.
+Hopefully the title isn’t too much of a spoiler.

 Soon, after the whole tragedy, people who visited the graves of Walfrid and Radfrid were cured of all kinds of ailments and diseases.
 A wooden church was built over the grave of Walfrid, and a wooden chapel over the grave of Radfrid.
 One of the documented miracles is how a woman was healed instantly from her blindness after she had laid herself down in front of Radfrid’s chapel.
 Other documented miracles at the grave of Walfrid are a boy being cured from blindness, and the healing of a cripple woman.

 Around 1800, the north aisle was separated from the church and turned into the residence of the sacristan.
 In the year 1859, the church was even offered for sale.
 A year later, vaults of the middle and southern aisles collapsed.
 After this incident the church received its present stucco.
 Investments to tear down the whole building exceeded estimated returns out of new property development.
-So, nobody wanted to buy the church and it stayed.
+So, nobody wanted to buy the church and, against all odds, it stayed.
 No business case to tear it down.
 In 1911, yet another narrow escape from eternal downfall.
 Lightening hit the tower and caught fire.
 Luckily, only the spire burned off.
 For long the tower stayed flattened.
 Until 1957, when it got the typical four-sided sloping roof you can see today.
 It bears resemblance to the roof of one of the two towers of the twelfth-century Our Lady Mary Cathedral in Ribe, Denmark.
-Ribe, by the way, the oldest city of Scandinavia and founded by merciless Frisian merchants.
+Ribe, by the way, the oldest city of Scandinavia and founded by Frisians around 700.

 Feast days are on June 22, the translatio ‘transfer of the relics’, and on December 3.
-If you want to admire the interior of the church, the church is only open on Saturdays from May 1st to October 1st, between 14:00-16:00 hours.
-Alternatively, join service on Sundays from 09:30.
+If you want to admire the interior, the church is only open on Saturdays from May 1st to October 1st, between 14:00-16:00 hours.
+Alternatively, join service on Sundays from 09:30 hours.

 Top 3 Leaning Towers of Frisia – If you happen to spot a medieval church tower in full alignment in former Frisia, i.e. modern province Friesland, province Groningen, and region Ostfriesland together, you are very fortunate.
 One could joke the idea of the constructors was to tilt every tower a little bit.
 The real reason, however, is that clay soil is unstable to support heavy constructions.
 Especially, when the water content of the soil changes, and which it often did.